 The Empyrean is the tenth solo album by John Frusciante, released worldwide on January 20, 2009 through Record Collection.
 Frusciante does not plan on a following tour, as he instead wants to focus on writing and recording.
 The Empyrean peaked at number 151 on the US Billboard 200 as well as number seven on the Top Heatseekers.
 On release it made number 105 on the UK Albums Chart.

 Frusciante asserts that the record "was recorded on and off between December 2006 and March 2008," and is a concept album that tells "a single story both musically and lyrically."
 The Empyrean contains a version of Tim Buckley's, "Song to the Siren", from his 1970 album Starsailor.
-The record also features an array of collaborators and guest musicians, including Frusciante's band mate Flea, and friends Josh Klinghoffer and former The Smiths guitarist Johnny Marr.
+The record also features an array of collaborators and guest musicians, including Frusciante's band mate Flea, his friend and later successor Josh Klinghoffer and former The Smiths guitarist Johnny Marr.
 Due to an error at the duplication plant, the United States CD release date was delayed until January 27

 Album descriptions on Last.fm are editable by everyone.
 Feel free to contribute!